WFP-Doobelepers/wangshengfp.org/content/faq/candace.md

 Nilou Bloom

-Candace/Nilou/DMC/Dendro or Hydro
+Candace/Nilou/DMC or Yaoyao/Dendro or Hydro

-Candace's Hydro Infusion give DMC more Bloom ownership, allowing him to build more EM for higher Bloom damage.
+Candace's Hydro Infusion give DMC or Yaoyao more Bloom ownership, allowing them to build more EM for higher Bloom damage.
 Candace can also proc some Bloom with her Constellation 6, thus she can also use EM artifacts as long as she can still Burst off cooldown.
 Nilou would want as much HP as possible to increase Bloom damage, while the Flex slot should be a healer to keep the team healthy.

 ![](/faq/candace/nilou.png)

-Hyperbloom
+Hyperbloom/Quickbloom

 Candace/Electro/Dendro/Flex

 Hyperbloom focuses on building Elemental Mastery on the Hyperbloom trigger, to maximize the amount of damage dealt by Hyperbloom.
-Some recommended Flex characters are Anemo character like Kazuha, Sucrose, Jean, and Sayu, or Zhongli with his shield is also great.
-If you run Sucrose instead of any of the other recommended Anemo characters, DMC would be the one driving.
-Electro-Charged can also proc in this team, while also making Blooms.
+When having Electro and Hydro characters in your team, Electro-Charged proccing is also expected, providing a vehicle to get additional Blooms and / or Quicken Aura.
+This is called Quickbloom, by applying Dendro to an Electro-Charged aura can result in both a Bloom Reaction and Quicken Reaction, which can help proc more Spread, Aggravate or simply more Dendro Cores for Hyperbloom.
+Candace’s kit is uniquely able to maintain high Quicken uptime to help boost damage through Aggravate and Spreads due to her slow Hydro aApplication.
+Some recommended Flex characters are Anemo character like Kazuha, Sucrose, Jean, and Sayu; additional Electro character like Beidou or Yae; Zhongli with his shield and RES Shred is also great.

 ### Vaporize

-Xiangling/Candace/Bennett/Xingqiu
+Candace/Pyro/Flex/Flex

-As a solo Hydro, Candace will not apply enough Hydro to where Xiangling can Vaporize every hit, so Xingqiu will be necessary in order to apply enough Hydro.
-Candace’s infusion also doesn’t last the entire Pyronado duration.
-Unfortunately you can’t use Viridescent Venerer with this team composition, but you get Hydro application and extra damage from Candace’s infusion instead.
+Candace’s Elemental Burst enables Pyro carries to Vaporize their Pyro abilities with their Hydro Normal Attacks.
+The 2 last slots are quite flexible: Anemo characters with 4pc Viridescent Venerer to enhance overall team damage by debuff the enemies; Hydro characters to provide more Hydro aura, Hydro Resonance and battery capability; supportive Pyro characters enable Pyro Resonance which gives all teammates ATK%, while also being able to battery the Pyro carries.
+Bear in mind that in most cases, 2 Pyro characters is usually more than enough; more Pyro characters can interfere with Hydro aura on the enemies, leading to lost Vaporizes on important abilities.

 ![](/faq/candace/vaporize.png)
 ### Freeze